Use Cases

 • Campaigns: A collection of assets with a shared budget and targeting parameters

-• Ad groups: A group of related advertising assets oriented around what people are searching for
+• Ad groups: A group of related advertising assets oriented around what people are

 • Product groups: Collections of for-sale products with a shared set of attributes